A Teenage Death Song is a song about dead or dying teenagers. Also known as "death rock" (not to be confused with the music genre of the same name

 - "Tell Tommy I Miss Him" by Marilyn Michaels, released the same year, was a response song written from Laura's point of view.

-- "Last Kiss" features another car crash.
+- "Last Kiss" by Wayne Cochran (1961) features another car crash.
 This one really happened, and was much worse than the song lets on.
-Originally recorded by composer Wayne Cochran in 1961, the most famous version by J. Frank Wilson and the Cavaliers in 1964, it was most recently covered by Pearl Jam.
+Covered Up for a huge hit by J. Frank Wilson and the Cavaliers in 1964, and again by Pearl Jam in 1999.

 - Averted, in that no one actually dies in that song.
 The singer is explaining how he got his injuries to the ER doctor throughout the song.